chenwj1989/LearnFFT/docs/DFT.md

 ## Fourier Series (FS)

 The Fourier series offers a way to break down a periodic function into a combination of sine and cosine functions.
-Using the figure presented as a reference, a rectangular wave can be decomposed into a major sine wave which is then combined with multiple smaller sine waves.
+The gif below shows how a rectangular wave can be decomposed into a major sine wave and multiple smaller sine waves.

 ![](Fourier_series_and_transform.gif)